How to use custom fields with Posts Table Pro

 - Custom fields only - Advanced Custom Fields.

-- Custom fields and custom taxonomies - either Pods or Toolset.
+- Custom post types, fields, and taxonomies - Pods or Toolset.

 Tip: When you create your custom fields, make sure you add them to the post type that you are displaying with Posts Table Pro (e.g. posts, pages, events, documents, etc.).
 This is essential to make the custom field appear on the Add/Edit screen for the correct post type.
 For example, if you are using Posts Table Pro to list documents then you must add the custom fields to the 'documents' post type.